styletronix/cfapiSync/README.md

 There are lot things to do, but at least for lokal folders it seems to be fully functional with sometimes an "uupppsss...."

+## Short Explanation of the Components
+### SyncProvider
+The SyncProvider is the core function which handles all synchronization logic and monitoring of the local files.

+### ServerProvider
+The ServerProvider uses the IServerProvider Interface to communicate with the SyncProvider.
+The ServerProvider is ued to connect to the cloud.
+For each cloud type, a new ServerProvider is required.

+#### Available ServerProviders
+- Local and UNC Path's supported by FileSystemWatcher.

+#### Planned ServerProviders
+- Amazon S3
+- WebDav

 ### Supported Sources:
 - Local directory
 - UNC Network Path which is supported by FileSystemWatcher.